beatsabermoddingquest/BeatSaberModdingQuest/README.md

 # Skin Installation

+## QSabers worked best for me!
+You need the mod though, check the install qsabers for it!

 Most used.
 There are not many mods for the Quest(at least from what I can see).

 In reality, it is basically the same as installing mods.
 They even come in same zip.

 ## Easy installing skins

 This will not work with QSabers, and if something fails to enable, press the back arrow at the bottom.